dfebs/phasmid/README.md

 - [ ] Figure out how to do an inline thing for "author" and "created" section in bugs.
 How might it integrate with bug notes?
 - [ ] Create a simple navbar from scratch, add the phasmid logo
 - [ ] Add css animations
+- [ ] Have middle content expand across page if screen is small enough
 - [ ] Maybe use ahoy
 - [ ] Actually use bug notes